Noordsestern/camunda-7-gcp/README.md

 In case gcloud is not connected to your local workspace, yet, it will prompt you the commands to do so.

 # Usage
 Check `configuration/default.yml` for configuration, esspecially setting up admin password.
-By default admin user/password is `demo/demo` but you may override the properties.
+By default admin user/password is `demo/demo` but you may override the properties by providing environment variables:
+- `ADMIN_USERNAME`
+- `ADMIN_PASSWORD`

+*Security Advise*: Provide the password and username as Secret at GCP.
+It will be available as environment variable in Cloud Run.